inutano/cwl-metrics/docs/README.md

 ![Create index pattern](images/kibana02.png)

-In this screen you'll have to create index pattern, but we'll only have two indices named "telegraf" and "workflow", which contain the metrics data and workflow metadata, respectively.
-Type "telegraf" to filter indices, and click "next step".
-In the next step you have to configure time filter field name, just click the drop down, and select timestamp, then Create index pattern.
-Once the index pattern successfully created, click "Discover" in the left side menu.
+In this screen you have to create an index pattern while we have only two indices named "telegraf" and "workflow", which contain the metrics data and workflow metadata, respectively.
+Type "telegraf" to filter the indices, and click "next step".
+In the next step you have to configure time filter field name.
+Click the drop down, and select "timestamp", then click "Create index pattern".
+Once the index pattern successfully created, visit "Discover" in the left side menu.
 You will see the timeline of collected data and the list of records like the screenshot below.

 ![Discover data](images/kibana03.png)

-In this screen you can see all the data stored in the Elasticsearch server, and Kibana has some useful visualization tools which can aggregate data and draw plots, but the data are too raw.
-For more simple statistics like total memory usage by workflow runs, use the command explained in the next section.
+In this screen you can see all the data stored in the Elasticsearch server, and Kibana has some useful visualization tools which can aggregate data and draw plots, but the raw telegraf metrics data are pieces of metrics for each 5 seconds of workflow runs, which has to be concatenated.
+To get simple statistics like total memory usage by workflow runs, use the `cwl-metrics fetch` command explained in the next section.

 ### Summarize data by `cwl-metrics fetch`

-`cwl-metrics` command has a feature to fetch data from the Elasticsearch server and aggregate metrics with the workflow metadata.
-It can output the data in JSON or TSV.
+`cwl-metrics fetch` is a command to execute [cwl-metrics-client](http://github.com/inutano/cwl-metrics-client) to fetch metrics data from the Elasticsearch server and aggregate metrics with the workflow metadata.
+The output format is JSON or TSV.

+To get metrics summary in JSON (result is simplified):

 ```
-$ cwl-metrics fetch json
+$ cwl-metrics fetch json | jq .
-{"CWL-metrics":[{"workflow_id":"48813280-5990-11e8-9693-0aafe96a2914","workflow_name":"KallistoWorkflow-se.cwl","platform":{"instance_type":" m5.2xlarge","region":" us-east-1a","hostname":" ip-172-31-10-231.ec2.internal"},"steps":{"135df0da59c968f22d1e394c9412cb9c3fa4580cf62616790ff79ffa162c7911":{"stepname":"kallisto_quant","container_name":"yyabuki/kallisto:0.43.1","tool_version":"0.43.1","tool_status":"success","input_files":{"SRR1274306.fastq":229279368,"GRCh38Gencode":2836547930},"metrics":{"cpu_total_percent":99.7522093765586,"memory_max_usage":4053995520,"memory_cache":152821760,"blkio_total_bytes":51630080,"elapsed_time":40}},"e4796affa915d74f05d2094c410fcfcd0771e51fba9e7712be26a5b124393a94":{"stepname":"kallisto_stdout","container_name":"yyabuki/kallisto:0.43.1","tool_version":"0.43.1","tool_status":"success","input_files":{},"metrics":{"cpu_total_percent":0,"memory_max_usage":0,"memory_cache":null,"blkio_total_bytes":null,"elapsed_time":0}},"1caaaf7b5be68affbec2f4df1a95fcc534431c93fb8b56164affa59c7ae47871":{"stepname":"kallisto_version","container_name":"yyabuki/docker-ngs-version:0.1.0","tool_version":"0.43.1","tool_status":"success","input_files":{"kallisto_stdout":1337},"metrics":{"cpu_total_percent":null,"memory_max_usage":null,"memory_cache":null,"blkio_total_bytes":null,"elapsed_time":null}}}}]}
+{
+	"CWL-metrics":[
+	{
+	  	"workflow_id":"48813280-5990-11e8-9693-0aafe96a2914",
+	  	"workflow_name":"KallistoWorkflow-se.cwl",
+	  	"platform":{
+	  		"instance_type":"m5.2xlarge",
+	  		"region":"us-east-1a",
+	  		"hostname":"ip-172-31-10-231.ec2.internal"
+	  	},
+	  	"steps":{
+	  		"135df0da59c968f22d1e394c9412cb9c3fa4580cf62616790ff79ffa162c7911":{
+	  			"stepname":"kallisto_quant",
+	  			"container_name":"yyabuki/kallisto:0.43.1",
+	  			"tool_version":"0.43.1",
+	  			"tool_status":"success",
+	  			"input_files":{
+	  				"SRR1274306.fastq":229279368,
+	  				"GRCh38Gencode":2836547930
+	  			},
+	  			"metrics":{
+	  				"cpu_total_percent":99.7522093765586,
+	  				"memory_max_usage":4053995520,
+	  				"memory_cache":152821760,
+	  				"blkio_total_bytes":51630080,
+	  				"elapsed_time":40
+	  			}
+	  		}
+		}
+	}]
+}
 ```

 in TSV: